12458/arxiv-mcp-server/README.md

 - 📋 **Paper Listing**: View all downloaded papers
 - 🗃️ **Local Storage**: Papers are saved locally for faster access
 - 📝 **Prompts**: A Set of Research Prompts
+- ⚡ **FastMCP v2**: Built with the latest FastMCP framework for optimal performance
+- 🔧 **Multiple Transports**: Support for STDIO, HTTP, and SSE transports
+- 🛡️ **Type Safety**: Automatic schema generation from Python type hints

 ## 🚀 Quick Start